stijnvanderpol/throttle-queue/README.md

 throttle-queue is a small utility package that provides a simple way to turn a regular function into a throttle queued function.

 A throttle queued function will put each call into a queue and then execute them, one by one, with a configurable delay before each execution.
+Queued calls can be canceled by using the cancel function.

 ## Summary
 - [Example](Example)